Stories / Youth

 More than just fun in the sun.

-With the start of the school year underway, Friends and youth fervently filled their final days of summer with bike rides, beach trips, and hikes in the Gorge.
-A variety of fun and educational activities over the last three months have made for a bustling and engaging summer break.
+With the start of the school year soon upon us, Friends and youth are fervently filling their final days of summer with bike rides, beach trips, and hikes in the Gorge.

 Summer at Friends of the Children officially kicked-off in true Pacific Northwest fashion, with Friends (mentors) and their youth going berry picking at a local farm.
 Bright and early, the youth and their Friends got straight to work, picking buckets full of blueberries, raspberries, and blackberries!
 After making it back to our Rockwood program site, the youth prepped the berries and challenged themselves to calculate the perfect measurement for a jam recipe.
 In the end, a lot of mason jars, filled with freshly made jam, went home to families.